yoriyuki-aist/DeepSentinel/examples/subtilin/README.md

 ### Generate training dataset

 First, generate sample data to learn.
 This step will require a lot of computational resources and time.
-We recommend you to run this script on the computer who has a large number of faster CPU cores.
+We recommend you to run this script on the computer which has a large number of faster CPU cores.

 Seed data is a short length of time-series (\~1000).
 It is used as the initial data to initialize the internal state of DNN model.
 Trial data is a ground truth.
 It is generated for each seed data.